boxiongh/Hatchling_Alligator/README.md

 ## Disclaimer:
 This repository only available and sharing for the purpose of the study.
 Some of the parts of the codes are sorting from Prof. Andrew Ng's deep learning courses on Coursera; hence, please also follow the restriction rules from the courses.

+## Further:
+If you enjoy the Alligator model and hatchling library, please don't hesitate to star and share this repository with your friend.